A professional career working with young people in the community.

 This programme is endorsed by NSETS (North South Education and Training Standards committee) and confers professional status on those who successfully complete the three years of study.

 There are three (300 hour) placements throughout the course, one per year.
 The first placement resides in a traditional full-time youth work setting.
-The second is aimed at challenging the student further, with an option of working outside of Northern Ireland.
-In the past students have had work placements in South Africa, Australia, Iceland and USA.
+The second is aimed at stretching the student further, with an option of working outside of Northern Ireland.
+In the past students have had work placements in South Africa, Australia, Iceland, and USA.
 The final placement involves an area of work which the student hasn't experienced or in which they want to specialise.
 Throughout the course, the placements represent 25% of the content and are central to the learning process.

 Endorsed by the North/South Education and Training Standards Committee for Youth Work (NSETS) (JNC Recognised) for the purpose of professional qualification.